Bereavement Counselling Online

 Even if you seem to be having a severe reaction to the death at first, you are likely to come through the process with just the support of your friends and family or a counsellor.

 It is usually best to turn to your family and friends initially.
-They will need to grieve themselves and help and support that they offer you will help them to come to terms with what had happened.
+They will need to grieve themselves and the help and support that they offer you will help them to come to terms with what had happened.

 Counsellors can offer support in grief and can help people work through the process in a controlled way.
 They are particularly useful if you find that you are not passing through the stages of grief or you are having a particularly difficult time.
-Bereavement counsellors aim to help you acknowledge the death by helping you talk about the circumstances surrounding it; they encourage emotional expression of the pain of grief; they try to identify coping strategies and people who might offer support; they help the process of building a new life and help you let go of the dead person.
+Bereavement counsellors aim to help you acknowledge the death by helping you talk about the circumstances surrounding it; they encourage the emotional expression of the pain of grief; they try to identify coping strategies and people who might offer support; they help the process of building a new life and help you let go of the dead person.

 Not everyone passes through the stages of grief smoothly.
 Some people find that they do not pass through the normal stages and suffer persistent problems.
 Others find it difficult to grieve and do not acknowledge the death at all.
 Some people find that they are consumed with intense anger or feelings of betrayal which last for months.
 If grief is intense and unbearable it needs to be treated.
 Contact your doctor or a psychotherapist.